ghanan94/cooperative-adaptive-algorithms-assignment-2/question 3/readme.txt

 When changing the tabu list size, no effect was really noticed.

 3)
-// TODO : change tabu list size to a dynamic one
+When changing the tabu tenure to be generated dynamically (a random value between 0 and a MAX_TABU_TENURE), a small improvement was observed.
+Before, an average cost of 1345 was observed, whereas after the dynamic tenure, an average cost of 1310 was observed.

 4)
 The aspiration criteria for this implementation is 'best solution so far'.
+When this aspiration criteria was set, the solution cost decreased.

 5)
 When using less than the whole neighborhood to select the next solution, the